Your Dream Dress Appointment in 2021

 MEASURES I WILL TAKE

 I normally start each appointment with a chat.
 What your wedding plans are, what shopping you’ve done, how you met your partner, and so on.
-I love getting to know my clients, and it makes it easier for me to help you find your dream dress!
-To limit our exposure to each other I will have you fill out a style quiz where it will help me understand you and your vision so I can pre-select your dresses for your visit.
+I love getting to know my brides, and it makes it easier for me to help you find your dream dress!
+To limit our exposure to each other I will have you fill out a style questionnaire where it will help me understand you and your vision so I can pre-select your dresses for your visit.

-How safe will the studio be?
+How safe will the shop be?